mattyg986/pladder-python-fastapi/DEPLOYMENT.md

 3. **Database Connection Issues**
    - If your app relies on a database, ensure the connection string is correct
    - Try making the database initialization fault-tolerant
+   - For Supabase, check that your URL and API keys are correct

 4. **Memory Constraints**
    - Reduce the number of Gunicorn workers to 2 to avoid memory issues